Printable Protractor: How to Download, Print, and Use It Correctly

 However, printing a measuring tool has one major pitfall: Scaling.
 If your printer shrinks the image by even 5%, your measurements will be wrong (or at least, your ruler marks won't match standard units).

 This guide will show you exactly how to print a protractor correctly and use it effectively.
+It also helps to remember that a printable protractor is a useful backup tool, not automatically the best choice for every measuring job.

 Step 1: Downloading the Right Template